-Prosys OPC UA Browser is a general-purpose OPC UA Client.
+Prosys OPC UA Browser is a general-purpose OPC UA Client and OPC UA Subscriber.
 You can test connections and view data from any OPC UA server.
 The main functions of the OPC UA Browser include browsing the server address space, reading and writing variables, monitoring variables and events, and reading a history of variables and events.
+Additionally, you can connect and subscribe to a PubSub Network and receive and observe messages from PubSub Publishers.